 But one day, after my niece's 3rd birthday, I spent a few hours alone with her, doing crafts and watching fun toddler videos on YouTube.

 That special time broke down the fear barrier that prevented me from enjoying happy moments with my grandchild.
 After that, I was happy to babysit whenever I could.
-All grandparents need to do is 're-acquaint' themselves with dealing with a crying baby after more than 20 years of not having to care for a small child."
+All grandparents need to do is 're-acquaint' themselves with dealing with a crying baby after more than 20 years without having to care for a small child."

 Not looking after your grandchildren means you don't love them?